plone/Products.CMFQuickInstallerTool/README.txt

                      and has no install method.
 It can still use an uninstall method for custom uninstallation tasks though.

-Products can be uninstalled and QuickInstellerTool removes the following items a product creates during install:
+Products can be uninstalled and QuickInstallerTool removes the following items a product creates during install:

 - portal actions,
 - portal skins,
 - portal types,
-- portalobjects (objects created in the root of the portal),
+- portal objects (objects created in the root of the portal),
 - workflows,
 - left and right slots (also checks them only for the portal),
 - resource registry entries